nutjob-laboratories/merk/README.txt

 | `/xreconnect SERVER [PORT] [PASSWORD]`    | Connects to an IRC server &amp; executes connection script, reconnecting on disconnection                                                                       |
 | `/xreconnectssl SERVER [PORT] [PASSWORD]` | Connects to an IRC server via SSL &amp; executes connection script, reconnecting on disconnection                                                              |
 # Plugins
 **MERK** can load plugins!
-Plugins are written in Python, the same language that **MERK** is written in, and can react to over 25 different events.
+Plugins are written in Python, the same language that **MERK** is written in, and can react to over 30 different events.
 Each plugin has access to the [Twisted IRC client](https://docs.twisted.org/en/stable/api/twisted.words.protocols.irc.IRCClient.html) that **MERK** uses to communicate with IRC servers, and can interact with both the client and any chat subwindows.
-The built-in "Plugin Manager" can edit, load, and create plugins, using a special version of the script editor just for Python code.
+The built-in "Plugin Manager" can edit, export, install, and create plugins, using a special version of the script editor just for Python code.
 The plugin editor features syntax highlighting, auto-indent, and all the features you'd expect out of a basic text editor.

 For more information on how plugins work, and how to write your own, the [MERK User Guide](./MERK_User_Guide.pdf) has all the information you'll need.